divyakr26/AssurityAssessment/README.md

 <br/>The input json which has the acceptance criteria is validated with the response data via assertion

 ## Project Highlights
-> Vaidation of all API can be done without wrapper class/ script updation .<br/>
+> Vaidation of all API can be done with the existing wrapper class.
+Future Test-cases can be included .<br/>
 > All new validation can be covered in adding new test data json<br/>
 > Any new Automation resource will be able to learn and implement this framework as quick as possible